tilsammans/nilly_vanilly/README.markdown

 every attribute in your application?
 No. But beside from the fact that NULL is the "correct" value for something you don't know, enforcing this is required if you have a unique index on that column.
 Unique indexes are the fastest you can have, and they deal great with NULL values.
+Empty strings?
+Not so much so.

 Author